Phil Clarke: Playing career

-He moved to Sydney City Roosters in 1995 but his playing career was cut short when he suffered a broken neck in his only season there.
+He moved to Sydney City Roosters in 1995 but his playing career was cut short when he suffered a serious neck injury in a match against North Queensland Cowboys in 1996.
 Although he made a full recovery, he was warned by doctors never to play rugby league again.

 Post-playing career

 Clarke was Wigan's chief executive from 1997 to 1998, when they won the Grand Final of Super League III.

 He became a Sky Sports commentator in 1999 alongside Bill Arthur on Academy matches and moved on to work with Eddie Hemmings and Mike "Stevo" Stephenson on Super League broadcasts.

 In March 2006 he left the position of Great Britain team manager after five years, having become part of the Great Britain set-up in 2001.
 He said his reasons for leaving were the "lack of leadership and direction" for the Great Britain team, and the lack of improvement in competitiveness against international opponents, adding that "despite what's been said by the RFL and certain parts of the media, we're no closer now than we were 15 years ago."

-He is a director of The Sports Office, a sports software company.
+He was a director of The Sports Office, a sports software company until his resignation in January 2020.

 In February 2019 Phil became a Full Member of the St Helens Rugby League Referees Society.